Hardy ministry

-The Hardy ministry was the combined cabinet (formally the Executive Council of Ontario) that governed Ontario from July 21, 1896, to October 21, 1899.
+The Hardy ministry was the cabinet of the Government of Ontario (formally the Executive Council of Ontario) that was in office from July 21, 1896, to October 21, 1899.
 It was led by the 4th Premier of Ontario, Arthur Sturgis Hardy.
-The ministry was made up of members of the Liberal Party of Ontario, which commanded a majority of the seats in the Legislative Assembly of Ontario.
+The ministry was made up of members of the Liberal Party of Ontario.

-The ministry replaced the Mowat ministry following the resignation of Premier Oliver Mowat, who departed in 1896 to serve in Prime Minister Wilfrid Laurier's federal cabinet.
-The Hardy ministry governed through the second half of the 8th Parliament of Ontario, as well as part of the 9th Parliament of Ontario.

-Hardy resigned in 1899.
-He was succeeded as Premier of Ontario by George William Ross.
+The ministry inherited its majority governing mandate in the 8th Ontario Parliament from the Mowat ministry, following the resignation of Premier Oliver Mowat after twenty-four years of service to serve as the Ontario lieutenant in Prime Minister Wilfrid Laurier's federal cabinet.
+The ministry renewed its governing mandate in the 1898 general election, winning the party's eighth consecutive majority mandate, and governed through part of the 9th Parliament of Ontario.
+Premier Hardy retired a year after, and was succeeded as Premier of Ontario by George William Ross.